Frequently Asked Questions

 The submission form contains some personal questions.
 What does my age/race/sexual orientation/etc... have to do with my story?

 This question is totally optional.
-For some folks, a negative or troubling reproductive healthcare experience might be one of their first, or only, experiences of trauma, discrimination, or injustice.
+For some, a negative or troubling reproductive healthcare experience might be one of their first, or only, experiences of trauma, discrimination, or injustice.
 But for many others, this is not the case.

 The submission form offers a space to talk about how multiple aspects of your own identity (like demographic factors, physical characteristics, and life circumstances) may have come together to inform your experience and your interactions with healthcare providers.

-For example, did you feel your care providers made assumptions about you based on parts of your identity or appearance?
-Did you feel judged or discriminated against?
-Did they talk down to you, or make inappropriate comments?
+For example, did you feel your care providers made assumptions about you based on your age or appearance?
+Did you feel unfairly judged?
+Did care providers talk down to you or make inappropriate comments?
 Did you feel they were fully able to listen, support you, and meet your unique needs?
-Did your experience reactivate troubling memories of past events?
+Did your experience reactivate troubling memories of past abuse?
+Did you feel safe speaking up?

 Share as much or as little as you're comfortable sharing if it helps you to tell your story.